sumotoy/TFT_ILI9163C/README.md

 TFT_ILI9163C

-ILI9163C- A fast SPI driver for TFT that use Ilitek ILI9163C.
+A fast SPI driver for TFT that use Ilitek ILI9163C driver for Arduino's Teensy's and more...

 Actual release: 0.6b3